GraceE-Dion/IT-Project-Risk-Classification/README.md

 ### Current Limitations

-- **Proxy nature of Session 2 data.** The NASA MDP dataset contains software code metrics only — does not include governance, human-factor, or cybersecurity compliance features directly.
+- **Proxy nature of Session 2 data.** The NASA MDP dataset contains software code metrics only; it does not include governance, human-factor, or cybersecurity compliance features directly.
 Defect prediction serves as a proxy for IT project risk, not a direct risk classification.
 SHAP analysis confirms the model responds to code volume signals (LOC_TOTAL, DESIGN_COMPLEXITY) rather than the governance indicators that NIST SP 800-37 and CMMC identify as primary risk variables.
 - **Task structure confounder.** Session 1 performs four-class classification (49 features) while Session 2 performs binary classification (21 features).
-Label cardinality and feature dimensionality differ between sessions — the 30.5% F1 improvement cannot be attributed solely to dataset authenticity.
+Label cardinality and feature dimensionality differ between sessions, the 30.5% F1 improvement cannot be attributed solely to dataset authenticity.
 Future work should re-map Session 1 to binary classification to isolate the authenticity effect under identical task conditions.
 - **Minority class recall.** Defective class F1 (0.42) and 92 missed defective modules (44% miss rate) remain a deployment risk indicator.
 Recall optimisation through calibrated probability threshold tuning (P(Defective) > 0.30) is the immediate mitigation.
 - **SMOTE and ensemble interaction.** SMOTE augmentation introduces synthetic minority samples that interact adversely with Random Forest across all six configurations.
 XGBoost generalises successfully but the interaction remains a practical constraint on ensemble method selection.
 - **Temporal structure.** Both datasets are static snapshots without timestamp information.
 Temporal leakage is not applicable here, but any production deployment on time-stamped IT project data would require Walk-Forward Validation rather than stratified splitting.